karafka/rdkafka-ruby/README.md

 ## Higher level libraries

-Currently, there are two actively developed frameworks based on rdkafka-ruby, that provide higher level API that can be used to work with Kafka messages and one library for publishing messages.
+Currently, there are two actively developed frameworks based on rdkafka-ruby, that provide higher-level API that can be used to work with Kafka messages and one library for publishing messages.

 ### Message processing frameworks